UFC Fight Night: Belfort vs Henderson 3: Predictions & Analysis

 A few statistical edges stand out.
 Birchak throws significantly more leather — a 0.4 sig. strike per minute gap.
 Birchak is far more active with takedowns, averaging 5.6 more per 15 minutes.
 Birchak has tighter striking defense, making opponents miss more often.

 The Pick: Thomas Almeida over Anthony Birchak.
-The model is firm on this one: Almeida at 85%.
-Notably, the betting market has Almeida at 79% implied while our model sees 85% — a 6-point disagreement that could signal value.
+The model is firm on this one: Almeida at 81%.
+The market and our model are aligned — the line looks fair.

 Alex Oliveira vs Piotr Hallmann